sanjana-meduri/GARAGE/README.md

 - [ ] upload user profile picture
 - [ ] user indicated preferred payment method
 - [ ] add multiple images for each listing
-- [ ] change default radius for browsing in settings
+- [x] change default radius for browsing in settings
 - [ ] keep track of what user has sold and amount
 - [ ] add notification to seller
 - [ ] tap on seller name to view seller page
+- [x] use Directions Matrix API to calculate distance from current location to address
+- [x] use Directions Matrix API to calculate time from current location to address
-- [ ] use Directions API to show directions from current location to address
+- [ ] use Directions  API to calculate route from current location to address
 - [ ] recommended content

 ### 2. Screen Archetypes